sergiomanzanero/sergiomanzanero.github.io/install.md

 ### Adding Content

-Start populating your blog by adding your .md files in _posts. devlopr-jekyll already has a few examples.
+Start populating your blog by adding your .md files in _posts. devlopr-jekyll alLeer...y has a few examples.

 #### YAML Post Example: